I wasn’t completely green

 Delivering a talk however, like speaking on radio, is a different animal because you are not interacting with the audience – not in the same way, anyway.
 Of course, I do interact with my guest but not with the listeners at home.
 Radio forced me to be more mindful of how I was speaking.

 When I reflect on my earlier shows, I believe I probably spoke far too quickly.
 A two-hour show translates into around 50 minutes of talk time, once things such as the news and weather and music are taken into consideration; if the story was meaty, I would want to say what I had to say as quickly as possible, to allow my guest more talk time.
 Speaking more slowly, using carefully placed pauses, meant my questions and responses took a little longer but also added gravitas and clarity to the interviews.

 Live radio is a discipline.
-There are many things to consider at once:
+There are many things to

 - Has my guest turned their phone off?

 - How do they feel about speaking live on air?

 - Are they nervous?